clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_for_translation/availabilities.md

 2. Select the day model you want to delete.
 3. Click the {% icon item-delete %} in the action bar.
 4. In the **Confirmation** window, click _Yes_{:.doc-button}.

+## Availabilities in injixo Me

+You can allow {% link_new people to add their own availabilities | features/injixo-me/use-injixo-me/explore-injixo-me.md | #set-your-availabilities-availability %} in injixo Me.
+People can add up to 14 availabilities.
+Planners must regularly delete any obsolete entries from the list before creating a schedule to avoid potential scheduling errors.

+To allow people to enter their availabilities in injixo Me, follow these steps:

+1. Go to **Me**.
+2. Activate the **Availabilities** option.

+People can then add or edit their weekly availabilities in Me.
+Their availability will appear in their configuration data.